jimmyzheng124/JZ_UCE_RUNS/README.md

 unzip malawicichlids.zip
 rm malawicichlids.zip
 ```
 Next, I created a configuration file (.conf) for the illumiprocessor program, which will copy the raw reads into a different directory and remove contaminating adapter sequences and low-quality bases.
 This is where I match up each species to its respective adapter identifiers.
 See below.
-The following file includes both Tanganyika and Malawi cichlids.
+The following [file] (illumiprocessor.conf) includes both Tanganyika and Malawi cichlids.

 ```
 [adapters]